Homeschool Testing in New Brunswick: Standardized Tests and Assessment Options

 AP (Advanced Placement) Exams

 AP exams are subject-specific, graduate-high-school-level assessments in subjects like English Literature, Calculus, Biology, and History.
-UNB accepts high AP scores as evidence of academic rigor for non-public-schooled applicants.
+UNB lists AP results as one possible evidence route for non-public-schooled applicants; confirm the intended program's requirements.

-Homeschooled students in New Brunswick can register as external candidates for AP exams through participating local high schools.
-Contact schools in your area in the fall term to arrange this — AP exams run each May, and registration deadlines are typically in November.
+Homeschooled students may be able to register as external candidates for AP exams through participating local high schools.
+Contact schools or the relevant testing provider early to confirm availability and deadlines.

 Curriculum-Provided Assessments